Healing nervous system – Fear of Abandonment Series: PART 3

 This is your body’s internal GPS it helps your brain know where your limbs and trunk are at all times.
 When this sense is fuzzy or unclear, your system can feel lost, clumsy, or unsafe.

 You might feel tense, disconnected, or like you can’t settle in your body.
-To support proprioception, try firm pressure (like hugging a pillow), squeezing muscles, or slow resistance-based movement to remind your system where it is.
+To support proprioception, try firm pressure (like hugging a pillow), squeezing muscles, or slow resistance-based movement to remind your system where it is and gives safety to a younger pattern in you.

 This is your felt sense of what’s happening inside of you.
 Your breath, heartbeat, hunger, tension.
 It’s intimately connected with emotional regulation and your sense of self.